CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 - We are fitting the model on on the subset where `z > 5`.
 - There are two options, `vce(robust)` which changes how errors in the model are estimated and `beta` which changes how the output is displayed.

-We will see later how to [make referring to variables easier](data-management.html#referring-to-variables).

 ^#^^#^^#^ Referring to variables

 The `regress` example above referred to 5 variables, which we wrote out manually.
 This can get very tedious as the number of variables